ErwanBarbedor/Plume_-_TextEngine/doc/api.md

 **Return:**
 - `string`The source code
 - `string`The source code
+- `boolean`Returns true if the block is an evaluation block, false otherwise
 - `bool`Is the tokenlist empty?
 - `string`The line at the specified line number